Good Food with Regional Character at Reasonable Prices

 'Bacalhau' is Portuguese for cod, but when used on its own means 'salt cod', fresh cod is always bacalhau fresco.
 Portuguese fisherman were catching cod on the Grand Banks off Newfoundland as early as the 1500s.
 To get the fish home in edible condition it was landed and salted in Newfoundland, Nova Scotia or, later, Iceland.

-Salt cod, cheap, to transport and with an almost infinite shelf-life, soon became the Portuguese peasantry's main source of protein Soaking is the first step to making it palatable, and resourceful and imaginative people developed a range of recipes - there are said to be 365 - so they could eat bacalhau everyday but still enjoy variety.
+Salt cod, cheap, easy to transport and with an almost infinite shelf-life, soon became the Portuguese peasantry's main source of protein Soaking is the first step to making it palatable, and resourceful and imaginative people developed a range of recipes - there are said to be 365 - so they could eat bacalhau everyday but still enjoy variety.
 In time the wealthier classes realised they were missing something, and bacalhau gradually became the national dish of all Portuguese people.

 Salting cod is no longer necessary, but the Portuguese love affair with it continues.
 Every corner shop and supermarket has rustling sheets of salt cod - loose, not pre-packed - for shoppers to sort through and select what they want.
 We no longer have to cure ham to preserve pork, or make cheese to preserve milk, but we still do because we enjoy the products.
 And similarly the Portuguese still have salt cod - as well as ham and cheese.